-For advice and further assistance on your housing needs, you can contact Future Worlds Center (FWC).
+For advice and further assistance on your housing needs, you can contact the Cyprus Refugee Council (CyRC).

 You may inquire at Mi-HUB for information regarding housing or telephone: 22 080 350.
 Mi-HUB offices are located in the four main cities in Cyprus as follows:

 20 Aischylou & Platonos, 1503 Nicosia